bundlewatch/bundlewatch/README.md

 Inspired by [Siddharth Kshetrapal bundlesize](https://github.com/siddharthkp/bundlesize)

 # Getting Started and Configuration
-To get started with bundlewatch, head over to the [documentation on bundlewatch.io](http://bundlewatch.io/)
+To get started with BundleWatch, head over to the [documentation on bundlewatch.io](http://bundlewatch.io/)

 ## Why the change in direction from bundlesize?
-- bundlesize has entered maintenance mode, pull requests are left hanging, we wanted to reboost the community and start growing bundlewatch out
+- bundlesize has entered maintenance mode, pull requests are left hanging, we wanted to reboost the community and start growing BundleWatch out
 - Split store into seperate app -> bundlewatch/service with infrastructure as code
 - Launched documentation website
 - Enough test coverage to support CD